 Know Your Family’s Medical History

 Do you have a family history of cancer?
-If so, you may have a higher risk of getting mouth or throat cancer during your lifetime.
+If so, you may have a higher risk of getting oral cancer during your lifetime.
 For this reason, it’s important that you get regular oral cancer screenings so we can detect any abnormalities as soon as possible.

 When you first become our patient, we’ll take a thorough medical history so we can provide dental care that’s personalized to your specific needs.
 To learn more, check out our blog post to read about the other types of preventive dental care.